This post may contain affiliate links – read our full disclosure

 Best Drought Resistant Plants for Bees and Pollinators

-One of the easiest ways to help pollinators is planting flowers for bees that provide food.
+One of the easiest ways to help pollinators is by choosing plants that provide food.
 However, we must match our plants to our growing conditions.
 This can be challenging if you have an area that is especially dry.
 But this does not mean that you can not have a bee friendly garden.
 Check out these drought tolerant plants for bees .
 This will give you some great ideas for your garden plan.

 When planting for bees, it is good to create plant groupings.
 Instead of having 1 plant of 20 different types, create block planting.
-Having 4 plants of 5 different varieties will be especially attractive to honey bees.
+Use multiples such as -having 4 plants of of each type and maybe 5 different varieties in one bed.

 However, the bees are not that picky and will be glad of any available food source.
 It is not just about nectar, some bee friendly plants provide pollen that bees use to feed and raise baby bees.